-Despite the fact that Italians have been eating pasta since Roman times (or even before) the combination of pasta with tomato sauce is relatively recent in comparison.
+Despite the fact that Italians have been eating pasta since Roman times (or even before), the combination of pasta with tomato sauce is relatively recent in comparison.
 Tomatoes were actually only introduced to Europe from South America in the 16th century.

 Italian kids love pasta with tomato sauce!

 Pasta with a simple tomato sauce is probably the most common go-to quick recipe for Italian cooks, housewives and mothers.
 Italian kids love it!
 I have seen so many young children eating it in restaurants whilst their parents enjoy more sophisticated food!

 Different ways to make pasta with tomato sauce.

-A little ‘Allo Scarpariello’ history!
+A little 'allo scarpariello' history!

 Pasta allo scarpariello is, in fact, one of the most popular and traditional dishes of Neapolitan pasta cuisine.
 This is a simple tomato based sauce said to have been invented in the kitchens of the Quartieri Spagnoli or Spanish quarter in Naples.

-Originally, this was a sauce created to make use of the weekend’s leftover sauce.
-In other words, what remained of the traditional Sunday ragù to which the shoemakers (or their wives) added a lot cheese because most of the meat from the sauce would have been eaten on Sunday!
+Originally, allo scarpariello was a sauce the Neapolitan artisans created to make use of the weekend’s leftovers.
+The shoemakers (or their wives) stretched what remained of the traditional Sunday ragù by adding a lot cheese to it, probably because most of the meat from the sauce would have been eaten on Sunday!